Lok Sin Tong: History

-In the mid 19th century, there was a market outside Kowloon Walled City.
+In the mid-19th century, there was a market outside Kowloon Walled City.
 To maintain a fair trade, a group of local Chinese set up a common scale and collected service charges from users for charity services such as free medical consultation and burial services.
-In 1880, the Lok Sin Tong Benevolent Society, Kowloon was officially registered as a charity organisation.
+In 1880, the Lok Sin Tong Benevolent Society, Kowloon, was officially registered as a charity organisation.

-In the late 19th Century, with the outbreak of plague, the Society set up a free graveyard at Fei Ngo Shan to bury the poor dead.
+In the late 19th century, with the outbreak of plague, the society set up a free graveyard at Fei Ngo Shan to bury the poor dead.
 In 1927, it founded a first free school for girls.
 Since then its service has expanded into education, social welfare and medical care.
 It is a diversified social organization.

+In 2016 Lok Sin Tong invented Julian Chan and Schumann to write a song called “Benevolence” to celebrate 136th anniversary.